farhanakhtar24/profile-fyi/README.md

 # Profile-fyi MarketPlace

-This is a fully-featured e-commerce application built using Next.js, Tailwind CSS, Prisma, MongoDB, NextAuth, and Shadcn UI.
+This fully-featured, server-side e-commerce application is built using Next.js, Tailwind CSS, Prisma, MongoDB, NextAuth, and Shadcn UI.
 The application allows users to browse products, add them to a cart, and manage their shopping cart.
 Authentication is implemented to ensure persistent sessions and cart data across user visits.

 ## Features